56kcloud/traefik-training/Traefik/01-Traefik-Overview/traefik_overview.md

 3. Open a browser tab and paste `whoami.docker.localhost`  or from a terminal window `curl -H Host:whoami.docker.localhost http://127.0.0.1` and you should see the 3rd IP address update based on which service is responding.

 ##  4. Get to know the Traefik Dashboard
-1. Open a browser tab and type: `0.0.0.0:8080` to open the Traefik Dashboard
+1. Open a browser tab and type or click: http://0.0.0.0:8080 to open the Traefik Dashboard